 On March 13 2020, Big Hearts suspended all face to face support.
 This decision initiated a shift in our delivery model to ensure the safety of our programme participants, volunteer and staff amidst the Covid-19 pandemic.

 - Helplines: 3 new phone lines designed to address the most immediate needs of local groups.
 Read more.

-- Older people: Reminiscence ‘at home’ parcels distributed as part of Football & Edinburgh Memories.
+- Older people: New ‘Memories At Home’ parcels distributed as part of Football & Edinburgh Memories.

-- Kinship Care: Online peer support, family activity parcels and financial advice.
+- Kinship Care: Online peer support, family parcels, parenting & financial advice.
 Find out more.

-- School’s Out: Food and activity parcels distributed to local pupils living in poverty.
+- School’s Out: Food and activity parcels distributed to local school pupils.
 Read more.

-- Mental Health: Video chats, one-to-one advice & wellbeing info as part of The Changing Room.
+- Mental Health: Online video chats, one-to-one advice & wellbeing info as part of The Changing Room.

 - Digital Accessibility: IT equipment to maintain online connections & complete homeschooling.